Language as a Driver and Inhibitor of Human Intelligence

 The basic languages that are used in these types of organizations are the operational language and the analytical language that suffice to manage controlled environments.
 The operational language is for the activities that deal with operation and the analytical language is necessary to control processes.

 Both aspects are sustained by mathematical language to manage efficiency and statistical language to manage the uncertain aspects of the organizational behavior.

 These organizations are effective when the four dominant languages are integrated, meaning that analytical works are sustained by mathematical support and operational works are sustained by statistical approaches to solve uncertainties.

 A system is adaptive when it is feedback dependent.
-Organizations that work as adaptive systems are integrated in the environment with requires managing ambiguous language to deal with the adaptive aspects, synthetic language to define and manage the concepts of the business functions, factual language to solve complex problems, diplomatic language to manage the conflicts with the environment and figurative language to ensure the consensus of decisions.
+Organizations that work as adaptive systems are integrated in the environment with requires managing ambiguous language to deal with the adaptive aspects, synthetic language to define and manage the concepts of the social functions, factual language to solve complex problems, diplomatic language to manage the conflicts with the environment and figurative language to ensure the consensus of decisions.

-Unicist linguistics includes the use of the unicist standard language that is a metalanguage that allows integrating the use of languages to ensure the adaptability of the business processes and the assurance of results.
+Unicist linguistics includes the use of the unicist standard language that is a metalanguage that allows integrating the use of languages to ensure the adaptability of the behavioral processes and the assurance of results.

 As the unicist standard language is a language integrator, it is dysfunctional for people who are “monolingual”.

 The reading of the nature of reality can either be done in the environment itself or using an encoded means, that can be written or spoken language, images, sounds or any other means that communicates reality with human beings.